Singapore Minister of Finance, Lawrence Wong has focused the 2022 budget on three initiatives:

 There is an argument that this is actually for the better — the tide has been shifting to shore up foreign worker policies as the economy recovers.
 Increasing the salary thresholds is good for ensuring the quality of foreign talent but the added cost may also incentivize companies to first look at locals to plug the holes in their workforces.

 Suggested Read: The role of PEO in Business Expansion in Singapore

 SGD$500 Million Jobs and Business Support Package

-As much as this Singapore budget prepares us for a post-covid economy, the reality is that many businesses are still treading water and are in need of assistance.
-The SGD$500 million Jobs and Business Support Package will include a grant for small and medium-sized enterprises (SMEs) most affected by Covid-19 restrictions, such as those in the food and beverage (F&B), tourism, and hospitality, and retail sectors.
+As much as this budget prepares Singapore for a post-covid economy, the reality is that many businesses are still treading water and are in need of assistance.
+The SGD$500 million Jobs and Business Support Package will include a grant for small and medium-sized enterprises (SMEs) most affected by Covid-19 restrictions, such as those in the food and beverage (F&B), tourism and hospitality, and retail sectors.
 There will also be a six-month extension of the Jobs Growth Incentive to September 2022.